 Dangerous Voyage (1954)

 Lady Bee Marina and Tarmount Lane Police station feature in Dangerous Voyage ( and also Ghost Ship and Rogues Yarn).
-I have a suspicion one of the boats is Vernon’s.
+I have a suspicion one of the boats is Vernon’s as it looks suspiciously like Gelert again.

 Here’s a curious still from Dangerous Voyage – recognise the spy’s secret map? (featuring a building beyond the lock built on a spit, with 2 chimneys – even though at the time of filming there was only one chimney) .The story was b-movie bunkum about radiation, a bomb and missing stowaways from a salvaged ship in the channel.
 The poster over eggs the excitement a bit, as you can see from the screen shots.